-- Maximum Fire Combat range for artillery units is 3 hexes. - Cavalry Reaction-Charges can be made only against targets the attacker can see before the action begins (at 3 hexes).

-- Any unit that expends more than half of its movement points must make an EC at the end of its movement.

-- Units performing Road March have only 1 Hex bonus and only on Major roads.
+- Maximum Fire Combat range for artillery units is 3 hexes.
+[Standard: effects for Reaction Charges.] - Any unit that expends more than half of its movement points must make an EC at the end of its movement. - Units performing Road March have only 1 Hex bonus and only on Major roads.